dan-online/bunnycdn-stream/README.md

 ## Testing

-The project is tested with vitest and requires you to have a test library on your BunnyCDN account to send commands to the Bunny API.
-Warning: all videos will be deleted during testing.
+The project is tested with `vitest` and requires you to have a library on your BunnyCDN account to send commands to the Bunny API.

+> Warning: all videos will be deleted during testing.

+### Keys

 ```sh
 BUNNY_VIDEO_LIBRARY=xxx BUNNY_API_KEY=xxx npm test
 ```

-Also, IGNORE_PRUNE=1 can be used to keep the video in Bunny at the end of the tests for further manual checking.
+Also, `IGNORE_PRUNE=1` can be used to keep the testing video at the end of the tests for further manual checking.

 <!-- LICENSE -->